Scibler Smart Scheduler

 Prioritizing scenarios and concepts

-b. find related information for task completion,
+b. retrieve relevant information essential for task completion, and

-c. provide the shortest path to completion.
+c. optimize the process by delivering the most efficient path to completion.

 Concepts were explored and evaluated heuristically for technical feasibility and ease of use.